cyberbotics/webots/docs/discord/technical-questions.md

 Well, if I edit the original file and set the ball position to `-3.22 0.05 0`, the ball stays still when I start the simulation.

 ##### nap 06/26/2020 06:05:24
-No.  I thought it may have something to do with how the ball was contacting the ground, so I've changed the Y axis from the normal 0.5, to bring it down.
+No.  I thought it may have something to do with how the ball was contacting the ground, so I've changed the y-axis from the normal 0.5, to bring it down.
 But it still does that.

 ##### Olivier Michel [cyberbotics] 06/26/2020 06:04:25
 It there any initial collision with that ball which may cause an initial motion?